DataDog/integrations-core/marklogic/README.md

 ##### Using the Admin interface

 1. Go to the QConsole with an admin account.
-By default it's at http://<HOSTNAME>:8000/qconsole.
+By default, the QConsole is available at http://<HOSTNAME>:8000/qconsole.

 2. Select `Security` as Database and `XQuery` as query type.